The Florida Bar

 Citizenship

 Children adopted abroad by parents who are present at the foreign court hearing become United States citizens when they enter the United States of America.
 Parents who are not present at the foreign court must file formal adoption proceedings in Florida to complete their adoption and for the child to become a United States citizen.
+It is also important to file an application for U.S. Citizenship.

 The material in this pamphlet represents general advice.
 Because the law is continually changing, some provisions in this pamphlet may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your case.